mabq/emergency-kit/README.md

 # Emergency kit

-This repo does not require changes.
-In order to **aviod commiting any changes without encrypting the content first** do not clone the repo, just copy the encrypted content to a local file and decrypt it with `ansible-vault view {/path/to/file} --vault-password-file ~/.vault_key`.
+This repo does not require frequent changes.
+In order to **aviod commiting any changes without encrypting the content first** do not clone the repo, just copy the encrypted content to a local file.
+Use:

+- `ansible-vault view emergency_kit.md --vault-password-file ~/.vault_key` --- to view
+- `ansible-vault decrypt emergency_kit.md --vault-password-file ~/.vault_key` --- to decrypt
+- `ansible-vault encrypt --vault-pass-file ~/.vault_key emergency_kit.md` --- to encrypt

 For more information about Ansible vault, watch ([ansible-vault](https://www.youtube.com/watch?v=xeBnAbmt3Wk)).